Grigor Dimitrov: 2014: Three titles on three surfaces, Wimbledon semifinal, top 10

-In June 2014, Dimitrov played at the Queens grass-court event, where he was seeded fourth and had a bye into round two.
+In June, Dimitrov played at the Queens grass-court event, where he was seeded fourth and had a bye into round two.
 He beat local No. 168 James Ward in round two, then No. 53 Édouard Roger-Vasselin in the third round, both 2–0 sets.
 Dimitrov was due to play eighth seed Alexandr Dolgopolov in the quarterfinals, but received a walkover when the Ukrainian retired before the match, citing a thigh injury.
 Dimitrov then faced first seed, Stan Wawrinka, in the semifinals, and won in straight sets.
-Dimitrov claimed his first title in a grass court against Feliciano López in three sets, being a set behind and saving a match point.
-It was the event's first time in which the final was decided with three tiebreakers, as well as being the longest ever Queens final.
+Dimitrov claimed his first title on a grass court against Feliciano López in three sets, being a set behind and saving a match point.
+It was the event's first time in which the final was decided with three tiebreakers, as well as being the longest ever Queen's final.
 Dimitrov also played in the Queens doubles event, with partner world No. 3 Wawrinka (ranked outside the top 150 in the ATP doubles rankings), and in round one they beat local brother wildcard duo of Ken and Neal Skupski in straight sets, but then lost in a tight two-setter to third-seeded Canadian-Serbian veteran duo of Daniel Nestor and Nenad Zimonjić in the second round.

 Next, Dimitrov played at the 2014 Wimbledon Championships, where he was seeded 11th.
-In rounds one and twp he beat two qualifiers —No. 150 Ryan Harrison and No. 236 Luke Saville, both in three sets.
+In rounds one and two he beat two qualifiers —No. 150 Ryan Harrison and No. 236 Luke Saville, both in three sets.
 In round three, in what was his second victory against the Ukrainian out of three matches, he beat 21st seed Alexandr Dolgopolov in a five-set match, coming back from 2–1 sets down.
 Dimitrov followed that up with a straight sets victory over No. 64 Leonardo Mayer in round four.
 In the quarterfinals, in what was his second victory against the Brit out of five matches, he beat defending Wimbledon champion and third seed Andy Murray 3–0 sets.
 This win meant Dimitrov reached his first Grand Slam semifinal, becoming the first male Bulgarian player to reach that stage.
 He was beaten in four sets by first seed No. 2, Novak Djokovic, who went on to win the tournament.
 This good performance also meant Dimitrov entered the top-10 ATP rankings for the first time – at No. 9 – becoming the first ever Bulgarian male tennis player to do so.